Aaaannuu/Netflix_sql_project/README.md

                     description varchar(270)
 );

+## Business Problems and Solutions

 select * from netflix;

---1.
-Count the number and percentage of type of Movies vs TV Shows Select
+# 1. Count the number and percentage of type of Movies vs TV Shows
+Select
         type ,
 		count(*) as type_count,